AkaruiYami/ProSolve/Set2020/questions A-D.md

 # D) Let's Count Characters!

-Given a sentence, find out the highest number of characters in a word that is inside of paretheses in that sentence.
+Given a sentence, find out the highest number of characters in a word that is inside of parenthesis in that sentence.

 ## Input